infrabel/gnap-map/README.md

 Configure these static settings directly on the `mapManagerProvider`, during the config phase of your module.

 - `setMapState`: Set the location of the basic map state; which is navigated back to when leaving the 'info' state. *Default: main.map*
-- `setInfoState`: Set the location of the 'info' sub state; which is navigated to when clicking on a POI. *Default: main.map.info*
+- `setMapInfoState`: Set the location of the 'info' sub state; which is navigated to when clicking on a POI. *Default: main.map.info*
-- `setTranslationLocaionBase`: Set the location which serves as the base for some translations, for e.g. layer names.
+- `setTranslationLocationBase`: Set the location which serves as the base for some translations, for e.g. layer names.
 Include the final dot. *Default: main.common.*

 Anywhere in your application, you may set `mapManager.settings.skipCache` if you want to completely disable data layer caching and always fetch all data from the server.

 #### Using the map manager

 For regular usage, you should not need to call anything on the map manager: the map view will call `fetchAllDataInBounds` when required.
 However, you may want to *force* data for one or all layers to be refreshed, for instance after changing filters.
-For that, you can either call this method or the `fetchDataInBounds` method with the `refresh` option.
+For that, you can respectively call `fetchDataInBounds` for a specific layer or `fetchAllDataInBounds` for all layers.
 Similarly, you may want to manually call `clearData` or `clearAllData`.
+Check the docs in the code for a description of the parameters.

 The currently selected item can and should be set on the `selected` property on the map manager, for instance on the state change to `map.info`.

 Lastly, you can initiate several actions on the map view through the map manager, with the `mapView` property and its `viewPort` child property.
 If you want to check whether the map view supports the action, you can use the `mapManager.mapFunctionIsSupported` function and pass a reference to the desired function.
 Some commonly functions are `viewPort.setCenter` and `viewPort.setZoomLevel`.
-All functions are explained in detail in the [Map View directives](#map-view-directives) section.
+All functions are explained in detail in the [Map View functions](https://github.com/infrabel/gnap-map/wiki/create-map-tech-package#map-view-functions) section in the wiki.

 #### Events